dc232/Google_test_task/README.md

 - For more information see source: https://cloud.google.com/compute/docs/load-balancing/http/target-proxies

 ### google_compute_ssl_certificate
-- Uploads the created self sighned from the runme script which creates an unencrypted private key and a certificate generated using that key so that it can be used by the load balancer via the target proxy
+- Uploads the created self-signed script which creates an unencrypted private key and a certificate generated using that key so that it can be used by the load balancer via the target proxy

 As mentioned in the documentation
 - To use HTTPS or SSL load balancing, you must create at least one SSL certificate that can be used by the target proxy for the load balancer.
 You can configure the target proxy with up to ten SSL certificates.
 For each SSL certificate, you first create an SSL certificate resource.
 The SSL certificate resource contains the certificate information.

 - For more information see source: https://cloud.google.com/compute/docs/load-balancing/http/ssl-certificates

-- In the case of the script the compute ssl certificate deals with A local certificate file in PEM format.
+- In the case of the script the compute SSl certificate deals with A local certificate file in PEM format.
 The chain may be at most 5 certs long, and must include at least one intermediate cert.
 Changing this forces a new resource to be created.
 Through the ```certificate``` argument
 Write only private key in PEM format.
-Changing this forces a new resource to be created. through the ```private_key``` argument
+Changing this forces a new resource to be created.
+Through the ```private_key``` argument

 ### google_compute_url_map
 - The URL map allows for the direction of traffic based on the incoming URL
-- As there is no host rule (i.e domain to be redirected) then all then this means that all hosts will use the same path matcher, (the path matcher is essentially a folder on the backend server so if you had a domain such as www.vinsonjewellers.com/videos the patch matcher if set to /video would direct traffic to the /video folder in the instance defined by the backend service)
+- As there is no host rule (i.e. domain to be redirected) then all then this means that all hosts will use the same path matcher, (the path matcher is essentially a folder on the backend server so if you had a domain such as www.vinsonjewellers.com/videos the patch matcher if set to /video would direct traffic to the /video folder in the instance defined by the backend service)
 - As we do not have any path matchers set as it is not needed for this task the default path matcher is used which is /*.

 This means that every match is sent to the default service which is defined as the backend

-- Grater granularity can be achived through using path rule, theese are rules with route the traffic to a particular destination of the backend such as /video/hd/* this would be a reference to match any content witin the directory /video/hd/ as stated via the GET request to the URL should be redirected to the backend insatnce hosting that content
+- Grater granularity can be achieved through using path rule, these are rules with route the traffic to a particular destination of the backend such as /video/hd/* this would be a reference to match any content within the directory /video/hd/ as stated via the GET request to the URL should be redirected to the backend instance hosting that content

 - An example from the source